-Brexit is happening at the end of March and yet, the political process is still ongoing.
-We don’t know yet the final income but we already can give you some tips to share with your customers to best prepare their next holiday if they are travelling to EU after 29th March.
+The UK Government has confirmed that the earliest the UK will leave the European Union is Friday 12 April 2019, instead of the originally planned date of Friday 29 March 2019.
+Yet, the political process is still ongoing.
+We don’t know yet the final income but we already can give you some tips to share with your customers to best prepare their next holiday if they are travelling to EU after 12th April.

 WHAT DO THEY NEED TO DO TO PREPARE THEIR HOLIDAY AFTER BREXIT?